Power failure: How a winter storm pushed Texas into crisis

 Texas lawmakers deregulated the energy market in 2002.
 Supporters say this lowered energy prices statewide, but critics say it gave producers leeway to avoid improvements that might have prevented events like this week’s catastrophe.

+In a Fox News interview, Abbott blamed this week’s fiasco on green energy -- an assertion for which he was sharply criticized.
+At other points, Abbott did note failures across the energy industry.
+But others among the Republican leadership continued to tweet condemnations of green energy or support for natural gas.

+Todd Staples, president of the Texas Oil & Gas Association, declined an interview request but issued a statement saying the industry was “steadfastly committed to doing our part to help Texas recover.”

-Republican Gov. Greg Abbott has promised multiple investigations of this storm and made ERCOT an “emergency” item for the legislature, which is currently in its biennial session.
+Abbott has promised multiple investigations of this storm and made ERCOT an “emergency” item for the Legislature, which is currently in its biennial session.

 “I think there is going to have to be a serious inquiry into why it was, what were the factors that led the grid not to be able to meet the energy needs of Texas,” said Republican U.S. Sen. Ted Cruz.

-Cruz spoke Thursday evening in the yard of his home in Houston’s wealthiest neighborhood, River Oaks.
+Cruz spoke Thursday evening in the yard of his home in one of Houston’s wealthiest neighborhoods, River Oaks.
 He had cut short a trip to Cancun, Mexico, after images circulated of him waiting at a Houston airport for his flight to the resort town.